Friday, May 18, 2007

 Trigger Lists: Is Your Credit Report Private?

-The Federal Trade Commission is allowing our four Credit Reporting Companies: Equifax, Experian, Innovis, and TransUnion, to re-sell your credit report without your permission.
+The Federal Trade Commission is allowing the Credit Reporting Bureaus: Equifax, Experian, Innovis, and TransUnion, to re-sell your credit report information.

 Here's What Happens:

-The biggest concern is not that the list exists (which is bad enough) but that your actual report is being released.
-If you've seen a credit report you know it contains a great deal of personal information including account numbers, balances and collections.
-This puts your mortgage lender in a very awkward position as they are not effectively competing for your business with strangers --with whom you did not choose to share your personal financial information.
+The biggest concern is if your actual credit report is being released.
+Your credit report contains great deal of personal information including account numbers, balances and collections.
+This puts your mortgage lender you originally consulted in a very awkward position as they are now effectively competing for your business with strangers --people with whom you did not choose to share your personal financial information.
 Unfortunately some unsolicited callers use misleading tactics--claiming to be from 'your bank' or processing department.
-We are very concerned in the mortgage industry about this breach of consumer privacy.
+This may be a breach of your consumer privacy.

-According to a recent CBS online video, the National Association of Mortgage Brokers is very concerned that the reporting agencies are not properly vetting the credentials of all the lenders they are selling these lists to.
+The National Association of Mortgage Brokers is very concerned that the reporting agencies are not properly vetting the credentials of all the lenders who are buying these lists.
 The Consumer Data Industry Association claims this practice is about providing consumer choice.
-We beg to ask: "shouldn't a consumer be able to choose with whom I share my personal financial information?"
-Since we have been conditioned to think that shopping around for the best deal is a good thing, it's easy to fall for the ploy.
-The problem with this approach is that your FICO score and your financial information are at risk.
+The problem with this approach is that your financial information may be at risk.

 Stop this practice: "Opt Out" on this website: www.optoutprescreen.com or call 1-888-567-8688